troychaplin/wp-monorepo-manager/README.md

 # WordPress Dependency Manager

+> ⚠️ **Development Status**: This is a prototype tool currently in active development.
+Features and APIs may change without notice.
+Not recommended for production use.

 A build tool for managing WordPress themes and plugins in a monorepo structure.
 This package provides standardized configurations and build tools for efficient WordPress development.

 ## Features